aguadecoco1301/inpres-cli/README.md

 # inpres-cli
-CLI server to get seismic reports from INPRES and posting it in plain text
+A CLI server to get seismic reports from INPRES and posting it on plain text Feel free modificating and pull requesting new modifications!